kirbydesign/designsystem/.github/CONTRIBUTING.md

 Not following this, causes the capitalisation to be wrong when the test is read as a sentence:

-> "ButtonComponent in Kirby Page Inside Page Actions Should render with correct background color".
+> "ButtonComponent in Kirby Page Inside Page Actions Should render with correct background-color".

+When done correctly it should read and be capitalized like a normal sentence:

+> "ButtonComponent in Kirby Page inside Page Actions should render with correct background-color"

 ##### Avoid values in the description